carpentries-incubator/lesson-R-packaging/_episodes/03-getting_started.md

 > ![New project menu](../fig/contents.png)
 >
 > Also, the file `./R/hello.R` would appear open in the editor.
+> This is an example file that contains a toy function.
+> Its only functionality is to, well, to say _"hello"_.
-> This is an example file that will help you writing your first packaged R functions.
+> This may sound silly, but it will help you writing your first packaged R functions.
 {: .callout}

 > ## The `hello.R` file
-> Take a look at the `hello.R` file.
+> Let's take a look at the `hello.R` file.
 > You'll see that it contains a tiny function and some comments.
 > The comments are actually more important that the function itself.
 > They contain very useful tips about how to install, check and test the package.
+>
+> As a rule of thumb: always read the contents of the example files RStudio creates for you.
 {: .callout}

 ## Play with the package